Skip to content

 Unplug all USB drives, external hard drives, printers, scanners, webcams, and extra monitors.
 Keep only your primary display, keyboard, and mouse connected.
 Try the upgrade again.

-We tested this on a desktop with 3 monitors, 2 external drives, and a printer connected.
-The upgrade failed with 0xc1900101.
-After disconnecting everything except the primary monitor and keyboard, the upgrade succeeded.
-According to How2FixError’s 10-step guide, external devices cause 20-30% of upgrade failures.
+A desktop loaded with extra monitors, external drives, and a printer can fail the upgrade with 0xc1900101.
+Disconnecting everything except the primary monitor and keyboard often lets the upgrade succeed on the next attempt.
+How2FixError’s 10-step guide also lists external devices as a common cause of upgrade failures.

 #Fix 3: Free Up Disk Space